 Recently, Cotter et al. introduced several classes of MCMC algorithms that are reversible in infinite dimensions but rely on the assumption that the prior measure is a Gaussian.
 I am interested in the design of algorithms that are well-defined on infinite dimensional spaces and can by applied to non-Gaussian priors.
-A particularly interesting case of such prior measures is the class of self-decomposable priors that includes the Besov prior of Lassas et al. In the manuscript [link to arXiv] we introduce a class of Metropolis-Hastings algorithms called ARSD (Auto-regressive proposals with Self-Decomposable Priors) that have the above mentioned properties and are tailor made to non-Gaussian self-decomposable priors.
+A particularly interesting case of such prior measures is the class of self-decomposable priors that includes the Besov prior of Lassas et al. In the manuscript [link to arXiv] we introduce two classes of Metropolis-Hastings algorithms using autoregressive type proposals that have the above mentioned properties and are tailor made to non-Gaussian priors.

 Estimation of sparse parameters is a central problem in different areas such as compressive sensing, inverse problems and statistics and has wide applications in image compression, medical and astronomical imaging and machine learning.
 I am interested in the case where the compressible parameter of interest belongs to an infinite dimensional Banach or Hilbert space.
 My goal is to develop a framework for estimation of compressible parameters as well as the uncertainties that are associated with the estimated values.